Call us: 1-800-927-5107 647-494-7800 ext. 1008

 If your business focuses on acrylic signs, displays, and illuminated faces, a CO₂ laser remains the gold standard.
 If your production centers on metal fabrication, channel letters, and architectural signage, a fiber laser is the clear choice.

-For many growing sign manufacturers, the most productive solution is a workflow that leverages both technologies to deliver exceptional quality across the widest range of sign applications.
+For many growing sign manufacturers, the most productive setup uses both technologies together, covering the widest range of sign applications without a quality tradeoff.
 Contact us to discuss the right laser configuration for your production mix.

 ← All articles